Zichao031/Online-Task-Management-system/README.md

   Sign in - Create new user account.

-  Login - Login the account to be able to manage notes
+  Login - Login the account to be able to manage tasks

   Log out - Logout of the current account

-  Add notes - Add notes into database
+  Add notes - Add tasks into database

-  Delete notes - Delete notes from database
+  Delete notes - Delete tasks from database